thoughtbot/superglue/README.md

 ### No merge of duplicate `set!`s
-Unlike Jbuilder, BathTemplates will not merge duplicate `set!`s.
+Unlike Jbuilder, BreezyTemplates will not merge duplicate `set!`s.
 Instead, the last duplicate will override the first.

 Usage:
 ```ruby